 I’m going to be sharing the details of this recent wholesale deal as well as what we’ve been up to lately.
 It’s strange to think that I haven’t shared much in the way of what we’ve been doing.
 Especially after sharing everything we did for 34 weeks in our house flipping business a while back.

 Time certainly flies much faster when you are busy.
-And busy doesn’t even begin to describe Melissa and my 2012.
+And busy doesn’t even begin to describe my last year.
 It was more of a flash.